magnoeasy/easybuilder/english.md

 This way it will be easier to proceed with the next steps of learning.

-So, create your new form, name it "Form X" and select a previously created "Project" and "Menu" to test.
+So, create your new form, name it "Form X" and select a previously created "Project" and "Menu" to the test.

 ![image](https://user-images.githubusercontent.com/81401104/117498862-bf7fcb80-af50-11eb-82a6-aa9210888d5a.png)